zainaftab2225/zainaftab2225.github.io/_videogames/thelastofus2.md

 ![image-center](/images/tlou2_review_image_1.jpg){: .align-center}

-The stealth reminded of Hideo Kojima's Metal Gear Solid V which in my opinion, is the perfect stealth simulator.
+The stealth reminded of Hideo Kojima's Metal Gear Solid V which in my opinion, is the perfect stealth simulator to date.
 Whether you are sneaking past the infected or are fighting the varied human enemies, the tension is always high.
 Even if you get detected, it is always a good idea to run far away from the area and go back into stealth.
 Furthermore, the stealth gameplay isn't always the same.
 The player has to adapt to their environment and enemies.
 The infected may have specific patterns that you can sneak past, but the humans do not.
 They have unpredictable behaviors which raises the tension even more.
 An example would be that if they find a body, they don't just go back to normal after some time.
 They start doing a grid search and looking for suspicious activity in the area.